Peter McNab: Professional career

 The Bruins traded McNab to the Vancouver Canucks in 1984; he played in Vancouver for two seasons before signing with the New Jersey Devils, for whom his father Max was the general manager at the time.
 He also made his international debut for the U.S. national team at the 1986 World Championships in Moscow.
 He retired from hockey at the end of the 1986–87 season after playing two seasons in New Jersey.

+In 2021 McNab was inducted into the U.S hockey hall of fame.

 Post-playing career

 After retiring, McNab began his broadcasting career as a color analyst for the Devils starting in the 1987–88 season.
 After eight years broadcasting on SportsChannel for the Devils, he moved to Colorado for the inaugural season of the Colorado Avalanche.
 He was also a TV announcer on NBC as an analyst on NHL on NBC during the 2006 Winter Olympic games in Turin, Italy, and as a color analyst on TNT for the Olympic games in Nagano, Japan.
-He also served as TSN’s studio analyst and host for the 2002 Winter Olympic Games in Salt Lake City, Utah.
+He also served as TSN's studio analyst and host for the 2002 Winter Olympic Games in Salt Lake City, Utah.

 On June 8, 2009, McNab signed a multi-year deal with Altitude, where he started his 14th season as color commentator for the Colorado Avalanche at the beginning of the 2009–10 NHL season.

+Mcnab became a beloved figure among Avalanche fans developing the nickname “Maxy” serving as commentator for 27 years being there for all 3 of the team’s Stanley cup championships.
+After his passing Avalanche owner Stan Kroenke said “his passion for hockey was singular — as was his gift for celebrating what makes the sport so special.
+We were blessed that, for 27 years, he was an integral and indispensable part of our organization.
+His presence, insight and commitment to growing the sport made us all want to be greater stewards of hockey.”

+The Avalanche honored McNab in 2023 by naming their broadcast booth after him.

 Personal life

 McNab was part of a prominent ice hockey family.
 His father Max McNab was a centre who won the Stanley Cup with the Detroit Red Wings in 1950, and later became a coach and general manager.
 Peter's brother, David, spent 43 seasons as an NHL scout and executive before retiring from his position as the senior vice president of hockey operations for the Anaheim Ducks in May 2021.

+He was married to his wife Diana and had 5 daughters together.

 In 2021, McNab was diagnosed with cancer.
 He continued his role as Avalanche color analyst throughout his chemotherapy.
 In February 2022, doctors informed McNab that his cancer was in remission.
-McNab died on November 6, 2022, at the age of 70.
+However, it returned while Colorado was trying to defend their 2022 Stanley Cup title, and McNab died on November 6, 2022, at the age of 70.